Daniel Afriyie

-Daniel Afriyie Barnieh (born 26 June 2001) is a Ghanaian professional footballer who plays as an attacking midfielder or a forward for Swiss Super League club Zürich.
+Daniel Afriyie Barnieh (born 26 June 2001) is a Ghanaian professional footballer who plays as an attacking midfielder or a forward for Aarau in the Swiss Challenge League Swiss Challenge League club.

 Early life

 Born in the Ashanti Region of Ghana, Afriyie is an Akan by birth and descent.
 He attended Dunyan Nkwanta JHS in the Ahafo Ano South district, Mankranso in Ashanti Region and later proceeded to Aduman Senior High School in Aduman for his secondary school education.
 He admired Brazilian striker Ronaldo and idolizes Sergio Agüero who he considers as his idol.

 Club career

 Early career

 Afriyie featured for a number of colts (juvenile) clubs in the Ashanti Region where he ascended to a cult hero status.
 He began at Amansie FC before joining Celtic Academy in Kumasi then moved to colts club Valencia in 2015.

 He moved a step further in his career by moving to the Ghana Division Two League with Galaxy United where he featured from 2016 to 2017.
 In January 2018, Afriyie joined Burkina Faso top flight side Rahimo FC where helped the club to win the Burkinabé Premier League in the 2018–19 Burkinabé Premier League season and secure qualification to the 2019–20 CAF Champions League.
 He made a return to Ghana and joined Thunder Bolt also in the Ghana Division Two League and played for a short stint before securing a move to Madina Republicans in the same league in 2019.
 In December 2019, Afriyie was given a four-week trial at Kumasi Asante Kotoko.
 He failed to impress during the trials after being played out of position as an out and out striker but found it difficult to communicate it to the coach with fear of being dropped.